HOW TO DEAL WITH EXPERIENCING POVERTY

 I’m sorry to tell you, but ignorance is so far from bliss.
 Avoiding and walking away from these situations is simply creating a false reality.
 Living in a bubble does nothing for any of us… Everyone on this earth needs to know the deepest of truths about the majority of the population.

 We no longer need this hierarchy that is so obviously visible.
-All human beings deserve a chance at a beautiful life, and by walking our bodies (especially those who are caucasian) through a poor part of society, we are showing these people something that they will more than likely never have.
+All human beings deserve a chance at a beautiful life, and by walking our bodies (especially as a white caucasian) through a poor part of society, we are showing these people something that they will more than likely never have.

 Travelling to poor countries makes you realise the undoubtful truth that poverty is real; and a problem that most travellers will never have to face.

 Don’t use them to just make yourself look good on social media… Truly help them, and mean it.
 Too often we see people volunteering overseas in orphanages, to take selfies with children in order to look good on the web.
 They want to do the volunteer jobs that will be a good boost to their self-esteem.

 When in reality, there aren’t enough people doing the things that truly need doing – the office jobs, and the jobs behind the scenes that are very far from glamorous.